AshourDono/NewsFeed/README.md

 ```
 3- DB creation:
  - get the sql scripts located in **Attachments** directory.
- - run its contents in any db app: like phpmyadmin
+ - run its contents in any db app: like phpmyadmin.

 4- DB population:
 ```bash
  cd NewsFeed